vivliostyle/vivliostyle.org/faq.md

 Vivliostyle Foundation took over the open source management of Vivliostyle after Trim-marks Inc. dropped the open source Vivliostyle in March 2018.
 The rights to the source code for Vivliostyle written after that belong to Vivliostyle Foundation.

-### Are there open source license restrictions on publications made with Viviostyle?
+### Are there open source license restrictions on publications made with Vivliostyle?

-No. The fact that the Vivliostylelicense is AGPL does not affect publications made using Viviostyle.
+No. The fact that the Vivliostylelicense is AGPL does not affect publications made using Vivliostyle.
 There is no obligation to publish the source data (HTML or CSS) of the publication.

 ### Can I use Vivliostylein my company without restrictions?